Obama offers a glimpse of his second-term priorities

 "Governor Romney disagrees with Richard Mourdock, and Mr. Mourdock's comments do not reflect Governor Romney's views," Romney campaign spokeswoman Andrea Saul said.
 "We disagree on the policy regarding exceptions for rape and incest, but still support him."

-The Indiana controversy was reminiscent of the uproar over Missouri Republican Senate candidate Todd Akin's comments earlier this year that women's bodies have defences against pregnancy after "legitimate rape."
+The Indiana controversy was reminiscent of the uproar over Missouri Republican Senate candidate Todd Akin's comments earlier this year that women's bodies have defenses against pregnancy after "legitimate rape."

 Polls show a deadlocked race nationally.
 A Reuters/Ipsos online tracking poll gave Romney a 1-point edge on Wednesday, 47 percent to Obama's 46 percent.